Code-Institute-Submissions/MS1-6/README.md

 3. Mobile: This website has been tested in mobile phone (Samsung Galaxy A8+) where all links to the pages, responsive table and forms and the footer icons are working well.
 I also tested mobile responsiveness in other models of handphones by using options that is available in Chrome DevTools.

-4. I have tested if the website are serving the purpose of the creation by gathering opinions from family, friends and my mentor.
+4. I have tested if the website is serving the purpose of the creation by gathering opinions from family, friends and my mentor.

 5. Contact form:
     1. Go to the "Contact" page.